pingsoli/av-learning/readme.md

 just specify the path on configuration file(such as *.pro file).
 On windows platform, for convenience, copy all .dlls to `bin/win32` or `bin/win64` directory, and you can test and debug the program directly.

+---
+#### Project Abstract
+**FFmpeg**
+get media file information
+important video and audio stream parameters
+decode frame(AVPacket and AVFrame)
+swresample and swscale satisfy our hardware requirements
+AVFilters

+**SDL2**
+playing audio and rendering picture

+**libyuv**
+pixel format conversion, such as YUV to RGB, RGB to YUV or YUV411 to YUV420

+**SoundTouch**
+variable speed playback for audio(0.5x, 1.0x, 1.5x, 2.0x and etc.)

+**Qt5**
+GUI design and multi-meida components